TUDelft-IN4303-2014/assignments/milestone3-codegen/day10.md

 3. Provide a rule for `class-to-jbc`, which translates a main class from MiniJava into a Jasmin class file.
 This rule should call `stmt-to-jbc` to translate the statement inside the main method to a Java bytecode sequence.

-4. Provide a rule for `program-to-jbc`, which translates a MiniJava program into a list of Jasmin class files.
+4. Provide a rule for `program-to-jbc`, which translates a MiniJava program into a Jasmin class file.
 This rule should call `class-to-jbc` to translate the main class of the program into a Jasmin class file.

 #### Testing